Week

 Food

-Price of each program includes all food during the tour.
 Breakfasts and dinners will be normally at the accommodation or in some nice restaurant nearby.
-On active days (means apart from meeting day, days off and/or departure day), most of lunches will be arranged in packed form.
+On active days (means apart from meeting day, days off and/or departure day), most of lunches will be arranged in packed form – the agency will provide the option of buying the food when it’s not included in the program.
 Other days, we’ll eat at restaurants or local families.

 Not only Montenegro, but whole Balkan is known for its great food.
 Our turbulent past has determined even our cuisine, so apart from local tastes, you’ll recognize strong influences of Turkish, Mediterranean and Hungarian style.
 Appearing as ambassadors of local culture and tradition, we try to present all diversity of food in Montenegro – from quite interesting and original traditional plates in modern style, to simple and authentic meals when at families or shepherds’ farms.
 One is sure – you will love it.
 And it’s also about quantity – sharing goods with guests is an ancient way of showing hospitality and wherever you eat, expect quite big portions.